About HSPT Test

 All the questions asked are multiple-choice questions.
 Your raw scores for each of the test sections are based on the number of questions that you have answered correctly.
 There is no penalty if you have not been able to provide a correct answer to the questions asked.
-The raw scores are converted to scaled HSPT scores that range from 200 to 800.
+The raw scores are converted to scaled scores that range from 200 to 800.

 HSPT Score Report as a Tool for an Analysis of your Abilities

 Your score report displays your national percentiles for each of the skills being assessed.
-Your national percentiles help the school admission committees in assessing your performance in HSPT in respect of other HSPT test-takers.
+Your national percentiles help the school admission committees in assessing your performance in HSPT with respect to the other test-takers.
 For instance, if you have a national percentile of 55 for the Reading Skills score, then it means that your performance in the Reading Skills test section was better than 55 percent of the test-takers in a national sample.
 This gives the school admission committees a fairly good idea of how your levels of skills stand when seen in comparison with those of other students who would be competing with you for admissions.

-Apart from your scores in the test sections, the HSPT score report will also display the following national percentiles:
+Apart from your scores in the test sections, the score report will also display the following national percentiles:

 - Total Cognitive Skills: This is the total of your scores in the Verbal Skills and Quantitative Skills test sections.

 - Total Basic Skills (TBS): This is the total of your scores in the Reading, Mathematics and Language test sections.

 - Battery Composite (CMP): This is the total of your scores in all the test sections.

 - Optional Test (OP): This score will be displayed only if you have taken the optional test in Science, Mechanical Aptitude, or Religion.
 You may be required to take this optional test by some of the high schools.